Tmaturano/EventDrivenArchitecture/README.md

 - Consumer: Who consumes the event.
 - Streaming: Process the events, one by one, in the order they arrive in the system (like a video streaming), in real time.

+There is a config file **KafkaConsole.config** that will be used to connect to Kafka in confluent.
+So just create and account there, some topics and update this config file with your credentials.

 **In Demo 03** - TODO